marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 * Jan-28-T: **Pseudocode and Random Walk Lab - simulating molecular diffusion as a consequence of randomness.**
     * :cyclone: *Objectives:*
         * You will practice translating algorithms/word problems --> pseudo code --> code.
-        * You will explore the benefits of using comments and variable names to enhance code readability with your fellow students.
+        * You will explore the benefits of using comments and variable names to enhance code readability with your fellow classmates.
         * You will be able to generate random numbers.
         * You will apply everything you've learned up to this point to simulate random walks in various dimensions and visualize them.
         * You will appreciate the role of randomness in molecular diffusion.